redewiedergabe/corpus/data/additional/primary/resources_xmi/README.txt

-This folder contains the type systems needed to process the XMI files in the planet subfolders.
+This folder contains the type systems needed to process the XMI files in the "consensus" folder and the planet subfolders.

 "rwTypesystem.xml" is the minimal type system needed to work with the XMI files in DKPro.
 "rwTypesystem_stwrview.xml" contains some additional definitions needed to properly display the texts in the ATHEN annotation tool (https://gitlab2.informatik.uni-wuerzburg.de/kallimachos/Athen) with its STWR view.